gvwilson/sdxpy-2023-02/yao-yundong/oop/README.md

 chain of classes.
 Create a new file prototype.py and write functions clone(), find(), and call() that do this.
 Do you find prototypes easier or harder to understand than classes?

+### Answer:
+Prototypes is easier to understand to me.
+But the disadvantages are obvious:

+1, Every object has its own properties which take much more memory.
+2, Some useless properties which are cloned from previous object are a waste of memory.
+3, Campare to object-class, it is not easy to modify the same properties of different objects which are cloned from the same parent.
+The code would be inefficient and diffcult to debug and maintain.